-I suppose it was only a small step from butterflies and dragonflies to being interested in other n-legged friends (where n => 6).
-I have a rudimentary field guide to insects but there are so many subspecies that precise identification seems horrendously difficult.
-Besides, the field guide seems to expect one to have a dead specimen to study, usually the hapless creature’s genitalia, with a microscope or hand lens.
+I have a couple field guides to insects [which are also technically field guides to Arthropods] but there are so many subspecies that precise documentation and identification seems horrendously difficult.
+Besides, the field guides often seem to expect one to have a dead specimen to study, usually the hapless creature’s genitalia, with a microscope or hand lens.
 Apart from the indignity, as a casual observer I refuse to kill to identify.

-|Bees and Wasps|
+|Bees & Wasps|